 Without clear answers, pilots sit in limbo — too promising to kill, too incomplete to ship.
 They accumulate in organizational dashboards as evidence of "AI progress" while delivering zero business value.

+Counterintuitively, larger pilot portfolios often correlate with weaker production outcomes.
+Spreading work across distributed teams dilutes accountability; concentrated expertise with clear ownership tends to get systems to production faster than committees with shared responsibility.
 The cost of pilot purgatory goes beyond wasted budget.
 Every month a promising pilot sits undeployed, the business problem it addresses goes unsolved, competitors may deploy their own solutions, and the team's institutional knowledge about the problem domain slowly atrophies.
-Deloitte's State of AI in the Enterprise found that organizations with more than 10 concurrent AI pilots had a lower overall deployment rate than those with fewer than 5 — confirming that pilot volume and production impact are inversely correlated.
+Research on AI deployment rates in the enterprise found that organizations with many concurrent AI pilots tend to have lower overall deployment rates than those with fewer, more focused pilots — confirming that pilot volume and production impact are inversely correlated.

 The Graduation Framework